 For conflicts involving a faculty or staff member, students are encouraged to try to resolve the matter through consultation with that individual.
 If the conflict is of a discriminatory or sexually harassing nature, the student should consult with the Institutional Equity Specialist or the Office of the Dean of Students.
 Complaints against a faculty or staff member must be filed with the Institutional Equity Specialist.

 Intellectual integrity is the most fundamental value of an academic community.
 Students and faculty alike are expected to uphold the highest standards of honesty and integrity in their scholarship.
 No departure from the highest standards of intellectual integrity, whether by cheating, plagiarism, fabrication, falsification, or aiding and abetting dishonesty by another person, can be tolerated in a community of scholars.
 Such transgressions may result in action ranging from reduced grade or failure of a course, to expulsion from the University or revocation of degree.

 It is the responsibility of all students and faculty to know the policies on academic integrity in the instructional units at the University of Michigan-Flint.
-Information about these policies and the appeals process is available from the appropriate administrative office of the instructional units: in the College of Arts and Sciences, the Office of the Dean of the College of Arts and Sciences; in the School of Education and Human Services, the Office of the Dean of the School of Education and Human Services; in the School of Management, the Office of the Dean of the School of Management; in the School of Health Professions and Studies, the Office of the Dean of the School of Health Professions and Studies and for graduate students, the Office of the Dean of Graduate Programs.
+Information about these policies and the appeals process is available from the appropriate administrative office of the instructional units: in the College of Arts and Sciences, the Office of the Dean of the College of Arts and Sciences; in the School of Education and Human Services, the Office of the Dean of the School of Education and Human Services; in the School of Management, the Office of the Dean of the School of Management; in the College of Health Sciences, the Office of the Dean of the College of Health Sciences; The School of Nursing, the Office of the Dean of the School of Nursing and for graduate students, the Office of the Dean of Graduate Programs.